mehul9595/game-of-three-client/README.md

-# Getting Started with Create React App
+# Game of Three Frontend

+Game of three is a fun game played with multiplayer or computer.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project is built with:

+- React
+- Ant Design
+- SCSS

 ## Available Scripts